sarl/sarl-jekyll-website/docs/official/tutorials/PingPongSpace.md

 After retrieving the instance of the space, it is mandatory to register the agent for receiving the events.
-The spaces of type `OpenEventSpaceSpecification` provides the `register` function.
+The spaces of type `OpenEventSpaceSpecification` provides the `registerStrongParticipant` function.
 It takes the event listener of the agent (provided by the `Behaviors` capacity).